In the U.S., thousands of people have filed lawsuits against Monsanto alleging exposure to Roundup caused them to develop non-Hodgkin's lymphoma.

 Farmers, landscapers, and nursery employees are primary targets of the risk of developing cancer when they spray the chemical and via eating food that has been contaminated with this ingredient.

-If you have been diagnosed with non-Hodgkin's lymphoma and have been regularly exposed to Roundup or glyphosate, let our compassionate team of experts review the specifics of your case.
+If you have been diagnosed with non-Hodgkin's lymphoma after being regularly exposed to Roundup or glyphosate, let our compassionate team of experts review the specifics of your case.